Tlf/tlf/doc/Manual.md

 *Pasted from the README.Cabrillo file*.

 Recently Cabrillo format became the de facto standard to submit contest results.
-Tlf's approach to handle QSO and QTC lines is based on a textual description and can be easily extended by the user to support newer contests.
+TLF's approach to handle QSO and QTC lines is based on a textual description and can be easily extended by the user to support newer contests.
 Header fields can be specified either in config file or using an existing Cabrillo file as a template.

 ### WORKING PRINCIPLE